edgedb/edgedb/docs/edgeql/parameters.rst

 ------------------------

 When using optional parameters, you may want to provide a default value to use in case the parameter is not passed.
+You can do this by using the :eql:op:`?? (coalesce) <coalesce>` operator.

 .. code-block:: edgeql-repl